 Now all you have to do is turn up 15 minutes early to any interview you attend; dress smart and ensure you're well-groomed; smile and look people in the eye, and don't forget that firm handshake (because weak handshakes are so off-putting).

 If you're feeling nervous, tell yourself that it's not the end of the world if you don't get the job.
 Take lots of deep breaths to calm yourself down.
 It's quite natural to be anxious during interviews, and your interviewer will know that.
 So try to relax and do your very best.

 Once the interview is over, thank the interviewer(s) with a card or email, saying that you appreciate their time and look forward to hearing back from them.

 Don't give up

-Despite your best efforts, it's likely that you will face rejection.
+Despite your best efforts, you will likely face rejection.
 Don't be disheartened.
-Every job interview you attend is never a waste of you time; it's always a valuable learning experience.
+Every job interview you attend is never a waste of your time; it's always a valuable learning experience.

 You'll find that you become more and more comfortable with the entire process, eventually securing the creative job of your dreams.
 Good luck!